c3lew/chinese-poker/README.md

 ### How AI Helps Solve These Challenges

 One key advantage of this approach is the ability to **calculate the expected value** of an initial hand efficiently.
-By generating all **15,000 to 22,000** possible valid hand arrangements, scoring them, and selecting the optimal configuration, the system can determine the best possible hand **in less than a second**.
+By generating all **15,000 to 20,000** possible valid hand arrangements, scoring them, and selecting the optimal configuration, the system can determine the best possible hand **in less than a second**.
 This rapid computation allows for strategic decision-making in real-time scenarios.

-This project leverages AI techniques to tackle these challenges:

-- **Precomputed Evaluations**: Utilizes hand strength lookup tables for quick assessments.
-- **Monte Carlo Simulations**: Estimates expected values by simulating possible opponent hands.
-- **Best-Response Dynamics**: Finds Nash equilibrium strategies for optimal play.
-- **Game-Theoretic Analysis**: Uses mathematical modeling to optimize decision-making under uncertainty.

-By combining these techniques, the AI makes **data-driven strategic decisions**, outperforming simple heuristics and enabling **competitive play against real players**.

 ## TODO List